rolandbernard/thesis-axiom-weakening/notes/Thesis/Content/Weakening OWL 2 DL.md

 # Weakening OWL 2 DL

 Since OWL 2 DL is reducible to $\mathcal{SROIQ}$ it would be sufficient to perform this normalization and then apply the weakening as described to the resulting $\mathcal{SROIQ}$ ontology.
-However, while this transformation is unproblematic in some contexts in which the result is only to be used for automatic reasoning tasks, if the output must be further manipulated by a user of the system it could lead to the introduction of unnecessary noise.
-Further, weakening OWL 2 DL ontologies directly can be seen as a heuristic as to which weakening might make sense from a modelling perspective.
+This transformation is unproblematic in some contexts, for example if the result is only going to be used for automatic reasoning tasks.
+However, if the output must be further manipulated by a user of the system, the added noise introduced by the normalization may cause confuting and hinder understanding.
+Further, weakening OWL 2 DL ontologies directly can be seen as a heuristic, giving an indication as to which weakening might make sense from a modelling perspective.

 Example: OWL has an axiom $\mathrm{DisjointClasses}(C_1, \dots, C_n)$ that allows specifying that a set of classes all are pairwise disjoint. $C_i \sqcap C_j \sqsubseteq \bot$ for all $i \not= j = 1, \dots, n$.
 One reasonable approach to weakening the OWL axiom is to replace any of the classes $C_i$ with a more specific class $C_i' \in \rho_\mathcal{O}(C_i)$.
 In contrast, after normalization, there will be $n - 1$ occurrences of $C_i$.
 It is unlikely, increasingly so with growing $n$, that all such occurrences will be weakened to the same concept.
 After weakening the normalized ontology, it is thus in general not possible to reconstruct the disjointness axiom.

-It should be noted that working directly with OWL 2 axioms will make repairs less granular.
-For some axiom types, it is not obvious how they could reasonably be weakened to a single axiom.
+It should be noted that working directly with OWL 2 axioms will make repairs less gentle.
+For some axiom types, it is not obvious how they could reasonably be weakened to another single axiom.
+For these kinds of axioms, removal is the only available weakening.

 Example: The OWL axiom $\mathrm{EquivalentClasses}(C_1, \dots, C_n)$ can not easily be weakened.
 One option for weakening is removing one of the arguments.
 The axiom would be normalized to a set of $\mathrm{SubClassOf}$ axioms, for which both the subclass and superclasses can be modified.
 It is evident that this is more gentle than completely removing arguments.

-We define the refinement operator $\zeta_{\uparrow,\downarrow}$ for OWL 2 as follows:
+For OWL 2 DL we must follow the same restrictions, when it comes to regularity and simplicity of roles, as for $\mathcal{SROIQ}$.
+The same definitions for the upward and downward covers, $\mathrm{UpCover}_\mathcal{O}$ **and **$\mathrm{DownCover}_\mathcal{O}$, are used.
+We define the refinement operator $\zeta_{\uparrow,\downarrow}$ for OWL 2 DL as follows:

 - $\zeta_{\uparrow, \downarrow}(A) = \; \uparrow (A)$ for $A \in \mathrm{N}_c \cup \mathbf{R} \cup \{ \top , \bot \}$
 - $\zeta_{\uparrow, \downarrow}(\mathrm{ObjectComplementOf}(C)) = \; \uparrow (\mathrm{ObjectComplementOf}(C)) \cup \{ \mathrm{ObjectComplementOf}(C')  \mid C' \in \zeta_{\downarrow, \uparrow} (C) \}$